vmware-archive/declarative-cluster-management/README.md

 ### Building

 We use gradle as our build system.
-You can run the following command once you've set up the solvers as listed above:
+You can run the following command once you've set up both solvers as listed above:

 ```
  $: ./gradlew build
 ```

-## How do I use DCM?
+### Using the DCM library

-We suggest reading going through use case shown in the `examples/` folder, where we demonstrate a simple cluster manager.
+We suggest reading going through the use case shown in the `examples/` folder, where we demonstrate a simple cluster manager.

 - Let's start with `examples/src/main/java/com/vmware/dcm/examples/LoadBalance.java`, a simple example to illustrate